schrodobaggins/csc317-code-schrodobaggins-assignment3/README.md

 # CSC 317 Repository

-## You must fill out the information below.
-Failure to do so will result in 0s for the assignments

-## Please do not modify the format of the student information below.
-When entering Student IDs please do not add any additional characters.
-Digits ONLY please.
-Please keep the space around the colon

-## FAILURE TO FILL OUT THE INFORMATION BELOW CORRECTLY WILL CAUSE POINTS TO BE DEDUCTED FROM YOUR ASSIGNMENT.

-## Student Name  : Michael Schroeder

-## Student ID    : 920432419

-## Student Email : mschroeder@mail.sfsu.edu

 ## Purpose of Repository

 This repository will be used to the source code for all three assignments.
 You will be expected for each assignment to: